-Everyone knows, when the chips were down for the administration of former President Jonathan, the major messes were, besides allowing a few to bask in impunity, especially those from his enclave, to some extent lopsidedness concerning appointments and to a greater extent lack of focus characterised by incompetence.
+Everyone knows, when the chips were down for the administration of former President Jonathan, the major messes were, besides allowing a few to bask in impunity, especially those from his enclave, to some extent lopsidedness concerning appointments and to a more considerable extent lack of focus characterised by incompetence.
 With all the advantages at his disposal owing to the accumulated power of his party, often with or without people’s mandate, Jonathan stumbled so extremely to lose the support of individuals like Obasanjo who by all means brought him and Yar’aduwa in 2008 and later supported his reelection with Sambo in 2011.

-This is how naïve one could be when one assumes power and undermine the forces and general goodwill that gave one a hand to the alter.
+This is how naïve one could be when one assumes power and undermine the forces and general goodwill that gave one a hand to the altar.
 I will not for once assume or pray for such to President Buhari.
 First, I know, having been tested in many instances of public service, he doesn’t have the character or characteristics of fruitless leaders.
 Secondly, having sacrificed for long thirsting to rescue Nigeria, it will be insensitive, given such a last golden opportunity to serve his motherland, to tread the path of President Jonathan or even the governments before his.
 And thirdly, I will never wish President Buhari this kind of exit because we, Nigerians, have had enough of deceit and failure of leadership.

 When President Buhari was declared a winner, and President Jonathan had already congratulated him, I literarily shed tears of joy.
-I did that not simply for Buhari as a person, despite his enormous sacrifice, but for Nigeria as a nation, a country that was doomed nearly by every spectator, including its most hopeful citizens, to be a history.
-Seeing that unexpected, smooth dissolution once again granted to Nigeria by the Supreme God and knowing fully who the next bearer of the huge responsibility was, General Muhammadu Buhari, the tested and trusted, I was full of joy and gratitude so much that I barely had nothing critical to say since the election till today.
+I did that not simply for Buhari as a person, despite his enormous sacrifice, but for Nigeria as a nation, a country that was doomed nearly by every spectator, including its most hopeful citizens, to be history.
+Seeing that unexpected, smooth dissolution once again granted to Nigeria by the Supreme God and knowing fully who the next bearer of the enormous responsibility was, General Muhammadu Buhari, the tested and trusted, I was full of joy and gratitude so much that I barely had nothing critical to say since the election till today.
 I still have this burning confidence in Mr President, and I firmly believe as a nation we’ve already invested so much for the progress of Nigeria.
-We just need patient, more trust and commitment, especially now that we know better how to get our things done with our most powerful weapon – the vote.
+We just need patient, more trust and commitment, especially now that we know better how to get our things done with our most potent weapon – the vote.

 In less than 100 days of Buhari’s administration, there have been, as always of a democratic process, clamour, name-tagging and even accusation, however none, to me, was indispensable.
 I felt and still feel President Buhari needs time.
 What was destroyed over time cannot be constructed overnight; it usually takes longer to build than to destroy.

 However, given the task ahead of Nigeria, there is no excuse for someone who enjoyed and still enjoys the ever most vested interest and support in the political history of Nigeria, to quickly fall short of the aspirations of Nigerians.
-Though when it comes to important development, unlike the half-cooked nutritious egg, it’s better done well than scrambled fast.
+Though when it comes to critical development, unlike the half-cooked nutritious egg, it’s better done well than scrambled fast.

 Also, there is no debate over the fact that competence should always be our guiding principle, which by his principles, Buhari epitomises.
 But, to uphold the dynamism of our diversity and enduring unity, it’s imperative to promote inclusion and equality in all aspects of our federal system and not just political appointments that can be easily overemphasised on social media.
 It is nonetheless good news to notice that the outcry does not lay it on with a trowel regarding religious discrimination.
 Suffice to say, Buhari has tried his best in this aspect, including the ongoing military success against an insurgency, reorganisation of institutions and the indiscriminate crackdown on corruption, developments that all Nigerians seem to be happy with.